Kotti/kotti_user_manual/docs/introduction/users_and_roles.rst

 user has full rights to do anything to the website.
 For our fruit stand website, we will only need the Admin user account.

+Let's log in by clicking the Log In button on the default Kotti website's front page.
+That takes us to a page with the web address "/login" (which would be on the end of the base web address, e.g., "http://www.example.com/login").

+..
+Image:: ../images/logging_in.png

 ..
 Note:: You need to be logged in to see Add, Edit, and other forms, and you
           need rights as either the Admin user or a user with a role given Edit rights.
 After logging in, you will see a menu bar at the bottom of